-Sometimes I wonder where I am headed to, where the fuck my path is leading me.
-Towards death?
-Sure.
+Sometimes I wonder where I am headed to?
 Towards a more complex and shining version of myself?
-I hope, but then I realize, the question disappears because I am not wondering that much.
+I hope, but then the question disappears because I am not wondering that much.
 You know some mornings; you ask more questions than others.
-To...
+To me, today, will not be one of these days.
+Today, I look outside...
 Lire la Suite →

 Navigating Queerness Through Queerlessness - Alizée Pichot - Published in Art/iculation Magazine - Or, Click HERE to read the text on Art/iculation Magazine.
 Or, Click HERE to read the text on Art/iculation Magazine.